Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Introduction

-Contrary to most of the studies listed above and to the analysis performed in \citet[][]{buote12} - where the authors computed the orientation-average biases arising when masses of ellipsoidal clusters are estimated assuming spherical symmetry - in the present study, we do not assume that the density distribution is stratified in ellipsoids of constant axis ratio and orientation, as this is clearly not the case.
-Instead we are interested in the variation of the shape of these isodensity contours with the distance from the cluster center.
-In particular, we want to investigate the impact of substructure-removal methods on the shape of these isocontours.
-Substructures are clumps of matter whose contents are not yet in virial equilibrium with the cluster body.
-This implies that their temperature, metallicity and density are not representative for the surrounding intracluster medium (ICM), and therefore, that they should be removed from analyses dedicated to derive cluster properties such as the hydrostatic mass.
-This step is particularly important for the treatment of X-ray observations, as the signal emitted by these density inhomogeneities is enhanced relatively to the signal from the ICM gas \citep[e.g.,][]{ettori13}.
+Contrary to most of the studies listed above and to the analysis performed in \citet[][]{buote12} -- where the authors computed the orientation-average biases arising when masses of ellipsoidal clusters are estimated assuming spherical symmetry -- in the present study, we do not assume that the density distribution is stratified in ellipsoids of constant axis ratio and orientation, as this is clearly not the case.
+Instead we are interested in the variation of the shape of \ch{isodensity layers with cluster-centric distance.} We investigate the impact of asymmetries, fluctuations and substructure-removal methods on the shape of these \ch{isodensity layers}.
+Substructures are clumps of matter that are not yet in virial equilibrium with the cluster gravitational potential.
+This implies that their temperature, metallicity and density are not representative for the surrounding intracluster medium (ICM), and therefore, that they should be removed from \ch{the analysis if we wish to derive bulk} properties such as the hydrostatic mass.
+This step is particularly important for the treatment of X-ray observations, as the signal emitted by these density inhomogeneities is enhanced relatively to the signal from the ICM gas \citep[e.g.][]{ettori13}.